stevenliu409/SecretSanta/README.md

 Each row that contains multiple names are people of the same family.
 The family members can not be assigned to themselves

+Read the unit tests for examples of how to use it